+(k)

+) Minimum Twist for Certain Yarns

+Minimum twist for balance plied heat-set BCF Nylon finished yarns on cone shall be

+145 t.p.m. in the range 2 x 1000 to 2 x 1500 decitex and 135 t.p.m. for those yarns exceeding 2 x 1500 decitex.

+(I) Insect Resist Treatments

-- (k) Minimum Twist for Certain Yarns - Minimum twist for balance plied heat-set BCF Nylon finished yarns on cone shall be - 145 t.p.m. in the range 2 \times 1000 to 2 \times 1500 decitex and 135 t.p.m. for those yarns exceeding 2 \times 1500 decitex. - (I) Insect Resist Treatments beetle attack by applying an approved insecticide in accordance with the requirements laid down from time to time by the ACCS Panel.
+Where yarns used in the carpet are wool or wool blends, the pile fibre should be treated against moth and carpet beetle attack by applying an approved insecticide in accordance with the requirements laid down from time to time by the ACCS Panel.
 These are currently The Woolmark Company recommended treatments.

-Where yarns used in the carpet are wool or wool blends, the pile fibre should be treated against moth and carpet